gtechsltn/ms-exensions-ai-embeddings-sample/README.md

 Repository containing a simple console application using Microsoft.Extensions.AI NuGet package to create embeddings.

-Using Microsoft.Extensions.AI to Generate Embeddings in .NET
+# Using Microsoft.Extensions.AI to Generate Embeddings in .NET

-Let’s explore the newly Microsoft.Extensions.AI NuGet package.

 https://medium.com/medialesson/using-microsoft-extensions-ai-to-generate-embeddings-in-net-0e6485180593

+Let's explore the newly **Microsoft.Extensions.AI** NuGet package.

 Open Visual Studio and create a new .NET 9 Console Application project.
 Once your project is set up, add the following NuGet packages to integrate AI capabilities: